-FAPE - according to the description in its paper - does not support recursive domains.
-Thus, we ran it only on the domains SATELLITE, WOODWORKING, and ROVER, which are the non-recursive ones in our evaluation.
+domains SATELLITE, WOODWORKING, and ROVER, which are the non-recursive ones in our evaluation.
 Similarly, as totSAT can only handle totally-ordered instance, we have run it only on those instances from our benchmark set that are totally ordered.
 Lastly, we have tested HTN2STRIPS with two different classical planners.
-We have used both jasper (which was originally used by Alford et al. (2016)) as well as Madagascar (Rintanen 2014), the currently best known SAT planner.
-We chose to do so, to compare our propositional encoding with the theoretically only so-far known propositional encoding for partially-ordered HTNs: first using the HTN2STRIPS translation and then the ∃-step encoding (Rintanen, Heljanko, and Niemelä 2006) for the resulting planning problem.
+We have used both jasper (which was originally used by Alford et al. [21]) as well as Madagascar [22], the currently best known SAT planner.
+We chose to do so, to compare our propositional encoding with the theoretically only so-far known propositional encoding for partially-ordered HTNs: first using the HTN2STRIPS translation and then the $\exists$ -step encoding [23] for the resulting planning problem.
+To complete our evaluation, we have also used the best planners from the agile and satisficing tracks of IPC 2018: Fast Downward Stone Soup [24], saarplan [25], and LAPKT-BFWS-Preference [26].